Adunni-DataAnalyst/SQL-Project-for-retail-sales/README.md

 ---

-## ❓ Business Questions Answered
+## Business Questions Answered

 - Are there any missing values in the dataset?
-- What were the sales made on 9th November 2023?
+- What were the sales made on the 9th of November 2023?
 - What electronics were sold in July 2023 with quantity ≥ 3?
 - What is the total sales per product category?
 - What is the average age of customers in the clothing category?